 Most parents will not have that much in savings, but even a much smaller amount can make a big difference on how long it takes to pay the mortgage off.
 If you have only a small amount that you can offset, most of the mortgage can be put into a lower interest fixed-term mortgage and a smaller balance kept on the offset loan.

-An offset mortgage also allows your child to have money in a savings account for large one-off expenses, but the balance in their savings account is also offset against the mortgage.
+An offset mortgage also allows your child to have money in a savings account for large one-off expenses, but the balance in their spending and savings accounts is also offset against the mortgage.

 Leave a Reply